Trojaner/AbpDiscordBot/BlogPost.md

 * set the current command context and
 * set the current user and principal.

 The command handler is the heart of the discord bot ABP integration.
+Add the following to the host module:

 ```c#
 namespace Sample.DiscordBot.Commands